Irene Guerrero: Real Betis

 In 2012, Guerrero joined the newly formed Real Betis, the club she grew up supporting.
 She made her senior debut with the team while playing in the second division.
 She made over 100 appearances for the club, helping earn promotion to the first division during the 2015–16 Segunda División.
 For the club's debut season in the 2016–17, Guerrero was named captain at the age of 19.
 She was the only player on the team to play in all 30 games and scored three goals at the team finished comfortably mid-table in 11th.

 Levante

 In 2020, Guerrero was recruited by her former Betis coach María Pry who had joined Levante UD the previous season.
 On 18 August 2021, she made her UEFA Women's Champions League debut during the first qualifying round, starting in a 2–1 victory over Celtic.

 Atlético Madrid

 She joined Atlético Madrid in June 2022.
 On 27 May 2023, Guerrero won her first competitive senior trophy as Atlético Madrid lifted the 2022–23 Copa de la Reina, beating rivals Real Madrid on penalties following a 2–2 draw.
 Guerrero was a 57th-minute substitute with Atlético trailing 2–0 and scored in the penalty shootout.

 Manchester United

 In September 2023, she signed for Manchester United.
 She made seven appearances in her time at the club.

 Club América

 On 18 July 2024, Guerrero signed for Liga MX Femenil side Club América.

+On 17 May 2026, Guerrero scored the opening goal in a 3–0 victory over Monterrey in the second leg of the Clausura 2026 final, winning her first Liga MX Femenil championship (the club's third).
+Six days later, she scored the decisive go-ahead goal for América in the CONCACAF W Champions Cup final, winning 5–3 against the Washington Spirit to become continental champions.